tulane-cmps6730/project-philosophy/README.md

 cd cmps-6730-nlp-project
 pip install -r requirements.txt

+### OpenAI Key
-Also, write in your OpenAI key in the 'plato_online_matcher.py' file.
+Put in your OpenAI key at the top of the 'plato_online_matcher.py' file.

 ### Running the Application
-python flask.py
-Navigate to http://127.0.0.1:5000/ in your web browser
+python flask.py and navigate to http://127.0.0.1:5000/ in your web browser

 ### Example Usage:
 Question: